On this page:

 It may be possible to register after the Open Registration Period has ended, but you will need to have the instructor’s permission and any other approvals that may be required (advisor, departmental, UCIE).

 - Speak with the instructor to see if it is possible for you to join the class late and to see if you can make arrangements to complete any work that you have missed.

 - Obtain the instructor’s permission in addition to any other required approvals, such as advisor approval or departmental approval.
 The approvals can be entered either online or on the registration form.

-- Register in person at RaiderConnect using the Registration Form (PDF).
+- Register in person at RaiderConnect using the Registration Activity Form (PDF).

 NOTE: Students may register for flexibly scheduled classes/workshops anytime prior to the start of the class/workshop without a late registration/add fee or instructor permission unless the class is closed.

-Students who register or add classes after the 16th day of the term due to extenuating circumstances may submit a refund petition requesting that the late charges be removed under one of the following conditions:
+Students who incur a late registration fee due to extenuating circumstances may submit a refund petition requesting that the late fee be removed under one of the following conditions:

 - Documented university error

-- Extraordinary extenuating circumstances documented by the student, which prevented registration by the 16th calendar day of a term
+- Extraordinary extenuating circumstances documented by the student, which prevented registration by the first day of the term.

 The Refund Petition is available on our website.
-The late registration/add fee petitions committee meets monthly.
+The late registration/add fee petition committee meets monthly.